-High-performance devices on this card can get hot during operation.
-To remove the card, hold it by the faceplate and bottom edge.
+the faceplate and bottom edge.
 Allow the card to cool before touching any other part of it or before placing it in an antistatic bag.
-Statement 201

-Always use the supplied electrostatic discharge wristband when working with a powered system.
+Statement 201 Always use the supplied electrostatic discharge wristband when working with a powered system.
 Plug the wristband cable into the ESD jack located on the lower-right edge of the shelf assembly.
 Do not perform this action without the supervision and direction of Cisco TAC (1 800 553-2447).
 The control card reseat could be service-affecting.
-Refer to the Protection Switching, Lock Initiation, and Clearing, on page 355 section for traffic-switching procedures.
+Refer to the Protection Switching, Lock Initiation, and Clearing, on page 390 section for traffic-switching procedures. edure

-Step 1 Log into a node on the network.